zzdroide/borgmatic/Readme.md

         ```sh
         find -L . -type b -o -type c -o -type p 2>/dev/null
         ```
-        If only useless files (like in CryptnetUrlCache) show as pipes (or files match what is in excludes.txt), you are good to go.
+        If only useless files (like in CryptnetUrlCache) show as pipes (or files match what is in ntfs_excludes.txt), you are good to go.
 Otherwise... reboot?
 It only happened to me once.

     1. ```sh
        tamborg -v extract --strip-components 3 ::<archive name> mnt/borg_parts/PART_NTFS/